A first-passage-time theory for search and capture of chromosomes by microtubules in mitosis: Results

 \section{Results}

-The mean time of capture of the target is now evaluated using Eq.\ref{eq6} and Eq.\ref{eq7} directly in Laplace space, since explicit inversion of Eq.\ref{eq6} turned out to be too difficult, and an explicit expression for the mean time in the most general case turned out to be too lengthy for reproduction here.
-We, therefore, used MATHEMATICA (Wolfram Research Inc., version 7) to compute the mean time from Eq.\ref{eq6} after substituting Eq.\ref{eq19}-\ref{eq20} and Eq.\ref{eq23}-\ref{eq24}.
-In all the following analysis, we use the limits $\nu\to\infty$ and $\nu^{\prime}_c\to\infty$, i.e., microtubule nucleation is assumed very fast and boundary-induced catastrophes are assumed to be instantaneous.
-These assumptions are not strictly necessary, but reduces the number of active parameters.
-Since a finite nucleation rate and a non-zero delay before catastrophe at the boundary would increase the total time, our estimates for the mean search time obtained henceforth may be regarded as theoretical lower limits.

-Experimental measurements of the microtubule kinetic parameters show some distinct changes as the cell progresses from interphase to mitosis\cite{RUSAN}.
-However, the nature of the changes are different for different types of cells, and the general qualitative features appear to bear a strong correlation to the cell size.
-Yeast cells show a reduction in both catastrophe and rescue frequencies, but the changes are relatively small.
+In this section, we will analyze some experimental observations using the results from our model.Experimental measurements of the microtubule kinetic parameters show that distinct changes occur as the cell progresses from interphase to mitosis\citep{RUSAN}, see Table I. Budding Yeast cells show a reduction in both catastrophe and rescue frequencies, but the changes are relatively small.
 In mammalian cells, which are typically larger, there is a marked fall in rescue frequency between interphase and mitosis, and a two-fold increase in catastrophe frequency.
-In {\it Xenopus} oocytes (frog egg cells, which are large and almost a mm in radius), the effects are somewhat different; while the rescue frequency, while small, is almost doubled, there is a sharp, seven-fold rise in the catastrophe frequency.
+In {\it Xenopus} oocytes (frog egg cells, which are large and almost 1 mm in radius), the effects are somewhat different: the rescue frequency, while small, is almost doubled, but more remarkably, there is a sharp, seven-fold rise in the catastrophe frequency.

-In order to understand the optimization criteria used by cells, we investigated the mean search time for three sets of parameter values, corresponding to Yeast (I), mammalian(II) and Xenopus(III) cells, whose experimentally observed values are summarized in Table I. Of these, we use only the growth and shortening velocities precisely, while $\nu_r$ and $\nu_c$ are varied in the range 0-5$\mu$m min$^{-1}$.
-The cell sizes given are only approximate estimates.
-For case III, we used a somewhat smaller cell radius to avoid over-flow in computation.
-In addition, we also study a theoretical case where $R\to\infty$ separately, for which an exact expression for the mean search time is obtained in Appendix I, when $\nu_r=0$.